shades66/OddsAndEnds/ESPHome/AliExpress Clock Large/README.txt

    For power see image C.

-from the top image I found I could replicate it via ESP Home sending the following code
+from the top image (image F) I found I could replicate the power up screen which is at full brightness & all digits lit up via ESPHome the following code

             id(i2cdev).write_byte(0x12, 0x01);
             id(i2cdev).write_byte(0x10, 0x0f);